jmstaelens95/my_website/content/blogs/homework4.md

 There were issues with some computations   A: x3   B: x2

+There were issues with some computations   A: x3   B: x3

 There were issues with some computations   A: x4   B: x3

 There were issues with some computations   A: x4   B: x4